High-Paying Programming Languages You Can Learn

 Ever think about becoming a computer programmer?
 Online news site Quartz made a ranking of salary value in programming languages, from highest to lowest, based on job postings.
 Here are five programming languages you can learn to make yourself more competitive and earn more money, and you can learn many of them online.

 Ruby (on Rails)

 Python (named after Monty Python in the 1980s) is, like Ruby, an intuitive language to learn and use.
 It has a rabid fan base and is the backbone of the popular Instagram social network.
-Python is a scripting language that has multiple examples of implementation in different industries, including the film industry -- Industrial Light and Magic uses Python to extend their software capabilities in-house.
+Python is a scripting language that has multiple examples of implementation in different industries, including the film industry; Industrial Light and Magic uses Python to extend their software capabilities in-house.
 There’s a whole list at Python.org with further examples.
 If you’re interested in learning more about Python, check out this overview on the Treehouse Blog.

-Java is one of the most popular programming languages in the world, and for good reason - it has very little operating requirements; meaning it can run on multiple platforms.
-Java is also part of the framework for building Android applications, so it’s a language that is in-demand even today.
+Java is one of the most popular programming languages in the world, and for good reason: It has very little operating requirements, meaning it can run on multiple platforms.
+Java is also part of the framework for building Android applications, so it’s a language that is in demand even today.
 Oracle provides Java documentation to help get you started.

-Conclusion: You Don’t Have to Pick Just One
+You Don’t Have to Pick Just One

 Knowing one of these five languages can help you earn a higher salary, but you don’t have to specialize in just one.
 If possible, familiarize yourself with a few of these languages.
 Then, if one falls out of style, you have another language proficiency to fall back on.
-As we’ve seen in the past, specializing can lead to you becoming obsolete in the field.
+As we’ve seen in the past, specializing can lead to you becoming obsolete in your field.
 In any field, you should always be learning new skills and technologies.
 And with all the free/affordable online options available, it is easier than ever to level up.